DeeNewcum/deedot/README.md

 DeeDot is a tool for installing dotfile symlinks in your $HOME, allowing you to keep your versioned dotfiles under a single directory.

-Host your dotfiles in any version control system (even rsync), and voila, your dotfiles are available across multiple machines.
+Host your dotfiles in any version control system (eg. Git, Hg, SVN, even rsync), and voila, your dotfiles are available across multiple machines.

 ## Usage ##

 Run DeeDot, fix the file conflicts that it notes, run DeeDot...   repeat until it doesn't report any conflicts.

 DeeDot recognizes three different ways to incorporate ~/dotfiles/ settings into the working versions in $HOME: